-Say hola to the largest Balearic Island, Majorca!
-Made up of idyllic beaches fronted by turquoise-tinted waters, epic waterparks perfect for fun-seeking families and lively party spots in the shape of VIP beach clubs, this holiday hotspot is no one-trick pony.
-From a luxurious marina surrounded by yachts in Cala d’Or to Palma’s majestic architecture and Alcudia’s ancient Old Town, Majorca holidays tick all the boxes.
+Majorca is made up of idyllic beaches fronted by turquoise-tinted waters, epic waterparks perfect for fun-seeking families and lively party spots in the shape of VIP beach clubs.
+This holiday hotspot is no one-trick pony.
+Both Palma and Alcudia have stunning Old Towns, making them versatile city break destinations, ideal for both culture vultures and beach lovers.

 Places to stay

 Days are just as impressive with the animals of Marineland and Palma Aquarium awaiting your visit.
-And with waterparks by the boatload, there’s plenty of splash-filled excitement to be had.
-From tipping buckets to vertical drops on the most daring slides and wild wave pools drawing in your older waterbabies.
+And there’s plenty of waterparks in Majorca, for splash-filled excitement.
+From tipping buckets to vertical drops on the most daring slides and wild wave pools.
+You can even book a hotel with its own waterpark, such as Sol Katmandu Park & Resort, which boasts over 150 interactive water elements.

 Towns and cities